 We're looking for assistance with opening a new kind of self-directed educational center for programmers that is autism-friendly and very cheap (or free, for those who can't afford it).

 We already have over 5,000 local members in our larger programming community (which is not autism-specific).
 We're planning to expand that with a physical space where anyone can study programing seven days per week at a low cost (or free).

 All programming languages and levels of experience are welcome.
 The more advanced members mentor the beginners in a guided self-study format.
-We’ve been running the meetups for three years and the model works.
+We've been running the meetups for six years and the model works.